RanitaGhosh04/DOMProject1/README.md

 -->CSS is more declarative and suitable for global styling or larger style sets.

 In summary, the assignment involves creating an HTML file, linking it to a JavaScript file, accessing an element by ID, and dynamically styling the element using JavaScript.

+How to push the code:

+1.Open a command-line terminal (like Command Prompt or Terminal) and use the cd command to navigate to the directory where your HTML index file (e.g., index.html) is located.
+This step ensures that you are working in the correct directory.

+2.Initialize a Git repository:
+-->Run the command git init.
+This initializes a new Git repository in the current directory.
+It sets up the necessary Git infrastructure to start tracking changes in your project.
+Add files to the staging area:

+3.Execute git add . to add all files in the directory to the staging area.
+The staging area is a step before committing, allowing you to select which changes you want to include in the next commit.
+Check the status of files:
+-->Verify the status of your files with git status.
+This command shows you the files that have been modified, added to the staging area, or are untracked.
+It helps you confirm that you are committing the changes you intend to.

+4.Commit the changes:
+-->Commit the staged changes with git commit -m "first commit".
+This creates a snapshot of the changes along with a brief descriptive message.
+The -m flag allows you to include a message directly in the command.

+5.Rename the branch to main:
+-->Rename the default branch from "master" to "main" using git branch -M main.
+This step is not always necessary, but it ensures that the main branch is named consistently with modern Git practices.

+6.Link the local repository to GitHub:
+-->Connect your local repository to a remote repository on GitHub with git remote add origin https://github.com/RanitaGhosh04/DOMProject1.git

+7.Push changes to GitHub:
+-->Push your committed changes to the main branch on GitHub using git push -u origin main.
+This command uploads your local changes to the GitHub repository, making them accessible to others.

+After completing these steps, if you create a README file, make changes, and commit them to the main branch, you can use similar commands to add, commit, and push those changes to GitHub.

+How to Host the Site:

+Step 1: Navigate to the "Settings" tab.
+Step 2: Select "Pages" from the left-hand menu.
+Step 3: Click on "Branch," switch to "main," and save your changes.
+Step 4: Allow 2-3 minutes for the process to complete, then refresh the page to see your hosted site.